wangrui-uk/wrist-metronome/README.md

 ## Troubleshooting
 **No Haptic Feedback?**
+- Verify that "Haptic On" mode is enabled for sound.

+**No Sound?**
 - Ensure the watch is not in Silent Mode under **Settings > Sounds & Haptics**.
-- Restart the app and try again.

-**No Sound?**
-- Ensure the watch is not muted in **Settings > Sounds & Haptics**.
 - Verify that "Haptic Off" mode is enabled for sound.

 **Digital Crown Not Adjusting BPM?**